Netzah Yehuda Battalion: Deployment in the West Bank

 In 2022, soldiers from the battalion arrested Omar Assad, a 78-year old Palestinian American man.
 According to his autopsy[citation needed], Assad was beaten, leading to a heart attack.
 The soldiers responsible were not prosecuted, but the battalion was redeployed away from the West Bank.

 Until early December 2022, Netzah Yehuda was the only unit in the IDF which had been continuously stationed in the West Bank, initially in the Jordan Valley, and then the areas surrounding Jenin, Tulkarm, and Ramallah since the early 2000s, as all other units are frequently rotated between different areas.

 The US State Department asked its embassy in Israel to produce a report on the battalion following allegations of abuse of Palestinians and the battalion involvement in the death of a 78-year-old Palestinian-American Omar Assad in January 2022.
 Following this incident the Israeli military said it would temporarily move the unit from the West Bank to the Golan Heights.
 The IDF said the decision "was made out of a desire to diversify their operational deployment in multiple areas, in addition to accumulating more operational experience" and was unrelated to the death of As'ad.

+In March 2026, reservists from the battalion assaulted and detained CNN journalist Jeremy Diamond and his crew while they were reporting from the West Bank village of Tayasir.
+The IDF subsequently suspended the battalion's operational activities, apologized to CNN and promised to investigate the incident.
+Nagham Zbeedat of Haaretz noted the inconsistency in the IDF's responses to the attack on Diamond and his crew and the killing of the Bani Odeh family by IDF soldiers, and stated, "What has long been routine for Palestinians is now visible to an international audience, echoing the treatment Palestinians face daily, whether they are holding cameras or not."